Origin of a shallow electron pocket: $\beta$-band in Co$_{1/3}$TaS$_2$ studied by angle-resolved photoemission spectroscopy: Results and discussions

 It is important to stress that the present calculation is intentionally minimalistic, retaining only a limited set of bands near the Fermi level.
 Consequently, the residual discrepancies between CPT and experiment may arise from several sources: (i) the intrinsic approximations of the CPT method, (ii) the reduced orbital and spin manifold employed in the model, which effectively describes the Co sites by a single spin-$1/2$ orbital, whereas the real Co ions are in a high-spin $S = 3/2$ configuration that requires the explicit inclusion of additional Co $d$ orbitals and a proper treatment of Hund's rule coupling, (iii) the simplified treatment of the double-counting correction, and (iv) the neglect of direct hopping between intercalated Co atoms with opposite spin polarization.
 Additional factors, such as finite experimental resolution and the artificial broadening applied to the calculated spectra, are also expected to contribute.

-Fig.~\ref{fig3} (a) shows the Fermi surface map of Co$_{1/3}$TaS$_2$ along the $k_z$ direction, obtained by varying photon energy from 30 to 90 eV in a few-eV steps.
-The data were processed using the same procedure as described in Refs. ~\cite{Popcevic2022, Utsumi2024}.
-The $k_z$ dispersion plot reveals a two-dimensional (2D-like) Fermi surface, $\alpha_2$, visible at $k_x \approx \pm 0.3\,\text{\AA}^{-1}$, which does not disperse with $k_z$ and shows only variations in intensity.
-A faint additional 2D-like Fermi surface, $\alpha_1$, can also be observed near $k_x \approx \pm 0.15\,\text{\AA}^{-1}$, although it is too weak to be traced across all $k_z$ values.
+Fig.~\ref{fig3} (a) shows the Fermi surface map of Co$_{1/3}$TaS$_2$ along the $k_z$ direction, obtained by varying the photon energy from 30 to 90 eV in small steps.
+The data were processed using the same procedure as described in Refs.~\cite{Popcevic2022, Utsumi2024}.
+The $k_z$ dispersion plot reveals a two-dimensional (2D-like) Fermi surface, $\alpha_2$, visible at $k_x \approx \pm 0.3,\text{\AA}^{-1}$, which does not disperse with $k_z$ and shows only intensity variations.
+A faint additional 2D-like Fermi surface, $\alpha_1$, can also be observed near $k_x \approx \pm 0.15,\text{\AA}^{-1}$, although it is too weak to be traced across all $k_z$ values.

 Both features arise from the Ta $d$ bands of 2H-TaS$_2$: the outer band ($\alpha_2$) corresponds to the antibonding state, while the inner ($\alpha_1$), weaker one corresponds to the bonding state.
 DFT modeling predicts that the bonding band should exhibit noticeable $k_z$ dispersion and cross the Fermi level between the $\Gamma$ and A points.
-This likely explains why the $\alpha_1$ band is not observed across all $k_z$ values.
-In Fig.~\ref{fig3}(a), it is only visible when it lies above the Fermi level which corresponds to A point.
-Indeed, the ARPES intensity plots measured with photon energies between $h\nu = 38$-$50$~eV (see Fig.~\ref{fig:DFTunfold}) show the bonding band ($\alpha_1$) below the Fermi level.
-This photon energy range corresponds to $k_z$ values below 4 $\AA^{-1}$ in Fig.~\ref{fig3}(a), which accounts for the disappearance of the $\alpha_1$ for low $k_z$ values.
+This explains why the $\alpha_1$ band is not observed across all $k_z$ values in Fig.~\ref{fig3}(a).
+Indeed, the ARPES intensity plots measured with photon energies between $h\nu = 38$-50~eV (for example see Fig.~\ref{fig:DFTunfold}(a), presented in Appendix~B) show the bonding band ($\alpha_1$) below the Fermi level.
+This photon energy range corresponds to $k_z$ values below 4~$\text{\AA}^{-1}$ in Fig.~\ref{fig3}(a), which accounts for the disappearance of $\alpha_1$ at low $k_z$ values.

 This $k_z$ dispersion agrees with the previously observed enhancement of $c$-axis electronic transport in TMDs upon Co intercalation, as discussed for Co$_{1/3}$NbS$_2$ in Refs.~\cite{Popcevic2022, Popcevic2023}.
-The $\beta$-feature appears in Fig.~\ref{fig3}(a) at both sides of the $\overline{\mathrm{K}}$ point, with its intensity increasing at higher photon energies, consistent with the behavior seen in Co$_{1/3}$NbS$_2$.
+The $\beta$ feature appears in Fig.~\ref{fig3}(a) on both sides of the $\overline{\mathrm{K}}$ point, with its intensity increasing at higher photon energies, consistent with the behavior seen in Co$_{1/3}$NbS$_2$.